DaniCarmo/Elementary-Stars-p2/README.md

 All the text is one font to keep the site simple and streamlined in design: Comic Neue

 Comic Neue offers an informal touch to the site and the rounded edges give a playful feel to the whole site which in in keeping with the playful vibe for the targeted audience.
+I created the heading/logo text myself from the Comic Neue font and CSS styling with border shadows, the bubble effect of the text gives a youthful feel to the site along with the bright colors of the white and orange.

 ## Color Scheme

-The color scheme is based around a sunset, bringing in purple, red and peachy-pinks creates that sunset beach vibes that are being conveyed to the user.
-The colors provide a fun yet and serene viewing experience.
-The color scheme is by choice minimalist with the same colors used throughout the website, in keeping with the overall mood of a beach sunset.
-The background is a neutral white which in contrast to the soft red and pinks, provides a fresh and modern aspect to the website.

-The main color used throughout is #F88379 and the background color for the aside was also inspired by the hero image, taking the deeper purple colors I went with #705260.
+The color scheme is based around the main home page image of the open pop-up book.
+I pulled the colors for the background of the site and the border colors from this image.
+The background color used is a light blue with hex code #76e5ff, this give a fresh feel to the site and is an inviting pop of color.
+The other two main colors used are for the buttons, form and quiz borders, for these I went with two colors also pulled from the main image, an orange #ff8c00 and maroon red #d15d46.
+These colors provide a nice contrast across the site and compliment each other well.
+There are also different colors on the level buttons on the game.html page, to help the user identify the different levels.
+The font across the site is a dark slate grey, this gives a softer feel than using a harsh black, while some buttons have white text with a color background to pop and stand out.

 ## Images

-All images were downloaded from Pexel.
-The main image used for the homepage banner, gallery and timetable backgrounds is a serene pink and purple hue picture of a sky mirrored in still water below.

-The Gallery page also has images from Pexel that show people practicing yoga and meditation on the beach, both solo and in groups, as well as friendly get togethers on the beach with food and music, to evoke a sense of community to the user.
+All images were downloaded from Clean PNG.
+The images throughout the site follow the same simple design and provide fun visuals to the user, pulling in the blue, yellow and orange colors of the site.

 # Languages